Like this globe-straddler's grand old age, associates' reasons for joining Jones Day were as easy as 1, 2, 3...

 - Can summers spend time in overseas office?
 Case by case

-- Summers 2015: 141
+- Summers 2016: 136

-- Offers/acceptances 2014: 139 offers, 120 acceptances
+- Offers/acceptances 2015: 127 offers, 110 acceptances

-Main areas of work Jones Day’s practices cover the spectrum of transactional, litigation, regulatory, and tax matters.
-Core practice areas: corporate/M&A, litigation/trial practice, government regulation, real estate, energy, health care, banking/finance, bankruptcy/restructuring, labor and employment, antitrust, tax, and intellectual property.
+Main areas of work Jones Day’s practices cover the spectrum of transactional, litigation, regulatory and tax matters.
+Core practice areas: corporate/M&A, litigation/trial practice, government regulation, real estate, energy, healthcare, banking/finance, bankruptcy/restructuring, labor and employment, securities litigation, financial institutions, litigation/regulation, antitrust, tax and intellectual property.

-Number of 1st year associates: 101
+• Number of 1st year associates: 119

-Number of 2nd year associates: 130
+• Number of 2nd year associates: 134

 • 2nd year: Increase is merit based, not lock step

-Clerking policy: Yes
+• Clerking policy: Yes

-Law Schools attending for OCIs in 2015:
+Law Schools attending for OCIs in 2016:

-American, Benjamin N. Cardozo, Boston College, Boston University, Case Western, Chicago, Cleveland - Marshall, Columbia, Cornell, Dickinson, Duke, Emory, Fordham, George Washington, Georgetown, Georgia, Georgia State, Harvard, Houston, Howard, Illinois, Michigan, New York University, Northwestern, Notre Dame, Ohio State, Pennsylvania, Pittsburgh, San Diego, SMU, Stanford, Texas, UC‐ Berkeley, UCHastings, UC-Irvine, UCLA, U Miami, USC, Vanderbilt, Virginia, Wisconsin, Yale.
+American, Benjamin N. Cardozo, Boston College, Boston University, Case Western, Chicago, Cleveland - Marshall, Columbia, Cornell, Dickinson, Duke, Emory, Fordham, George Washington, Georgetown, Georgia, Georgia State, Harvard, Houston, Howard, Illinois, Michigan, New York University, Northwestern, Notre Dame, Ohio State, Pennsylvania, Pittsburgh, San Diego, SMU, Stanford, Texas, UC‐ Berkeley, UC‐Hastings, UCIrvine, UCLA, U Miami, USC, Vanderbilt, Virginia, Wisconsin, Yale

 Summer associate profile:

-Jones Day lawyers share certain fundamental principles: exemplary integrity, a selfless dedication to the firm and its clients, and a sense of responsibility and initiative that leads one to take ownership of assignments and to complete them at the highest level of quality legal service.
+Jones Day lawyers share certain fundamental principles: exemplary integrity, a selfless dedication to the firm and its clients and a sense of responsibility and initiative that leads one to take ownership of assignments and to complete them at the highest level of quality legal service.
 Summer associates candidates are evaluated on their fit with this culture.